Inclusive Practices surveys

 To help you make decisions, more information about each survey is provided below.

 The Staff Survey is designed for teaching staff but can also be completed by all school staff and professionals (like RTLB or Resource Teachers of Vision and the Deaf) who work at school with staff or students.

-The Staff Survey can be completed online or on printed hard copy.
+The Staff Survey must be completed online.
 It is completed anonymously and consists of 70 questions.
 It takes about 15-20 minutes to complete.
 It is important that you convey to staff that the survey is voluntary and they have the right to opt out.

-The online Staff Survey is managed through the Survey admin area of the website.
-To set up the online survey, the Survey Administrator sends a form email to all (or some) staff.
-This form email includes a link to an online Staff Survey site which also provides information about the survey.
+The Staff Survey is managed through the Dashboard admin area of the website.
+To set up the online survey, the Survey Administrator completes an online template, then sends the website link to an online Staff Survey site to relevant staff.